![]() |

 3. The subject line of your email message should read "Submission to the Journal of Integer Sequences".
 (Any other header is in danger of being discarded by a spam filter.)
 This is also true for any revision, inquiries about your submission, etc.

-6. Inspect your latex source carefully to remove all non-ASCII characters.
+8. Inspect your latex source (and bib files, if there are any) carefully to remove all non-ASCII characters.
 These often arise from cutting-and-pasting references from the web.
 One way to do this is to use this web page.
 The most common non-ASCII characters are the wrong - sign (especially in page ranges), the wrong quote mark, wrong apostrophe, and accented letters.
 Our style guide explains how to do accented letters in latex.
 Do not use UNICODE characters for accents.

-10. By submitting, you certify that you have not already published the same paper (or essentially similar paper) in another journal.
+12. By submitting, you certify that you have not already published the same paper (or substantially similar paper) in another journal.
 (Preprint archives are fine.)
-Simultaneous submission of the same paper (or essentially similar paper) to another journal (or journals), in addition to JIS, is also not permitted.
+Simultaneous submission of the same paper (or substantially similar paper) to another journal (or journals), in addition to JIS, is also not permitted.

 We do not read e-mail every day.
 If you do not receive an acknowledgment from us within fourteen days, then we have not received your paper.
 Please do not send any inquiries until at least 14 days have passed.
 In addition, during certain periods (e.g., start of school terms, August, late December to early January) there will likely be no processing of papers.